Written By Paisley Hansen / Reviewed By Ray Spotts

 1. Sugar Impacts Gut Health

-However, many beneficial gut bacteria do not like high-sugar environments.
+However, many beneficial gut germs do not like high-sugar environments.
 That means that, while you may enjoy that sweet tea with lunch, it could lead to higher incidences of pain, inflammation and routine illnesses.

 2. High-Sugar Diets Are Associated With Several Chronic Health Conditions